FEASTorg/BREADS/scripts/README.md

 ## cloneAllBREAD

-To create a BREAD development folder with all the repositories making up the framework use the following script.
+To create a BREADS development folder with all the repositories making up the framework use the following script.
 Start by installing the requests and GitPython packages:

 ```
 pip install requests gitpython